Chris Markey: 2007 season

 Markey entered his senior season as one of the top running backs in the Pac-10 Conference.
 On the year, he rushed for 715 yards (4.1 average) and three touchdowns, and his average of 59.6 yards per game was 11th in the Pac-10.
 He had his best game of the year against Washington, in which he rushed for 193 yards (the second-highest total of his career) and one touchdown on just 14 carries.
 His one touchdown came on a 72-yard run, which was the longest of his career.
 Markey ended his career 8th on the UCLA career rushing list with 579 carries for 2,733 yards and 3rd all-time on the career all-purpose yardage list with 4,225 (2,733 rushing, 645 receiving, 579 punt returning, and 790 kick returning).
 He also had 8 games in which he rushed for 100 or more yards.

 Professional career

 Markey played for the Billings Outlaws of the Indoor Football League in 2009 and 2010, winning two league championships.

-In 2011 and 2012, Markey played two seasons for the Zurich Renegades in Switzerland Nationalliga A (American football).
-Markey was the Swiss league offensive MVP in 2011.
+In 2011 and 2012, Markey played two seasons for the Zurich Renegades in the Swiss Nationalliga A. Markey was the Swiss league offensive MVP in 2011.
 In 2012, he helped the team reach the league semi-finals.
-Dave Ritchie (Canadian football) served as the teams head coach.
+Dave Ritchie served as the team's head coach.